frank-895/pasta_detector/README.md

 learn = vision_learner(dls, resnet18, metrics=error_rate)
 learn.fine_tune(2)
 ```

+This is where I made an important learning discovery... you need to switch on the GPU in Colab for it to work!
+This explains my very long training time of over 7 minutes per epoch.

 ### Model Evaluation
 We evaluated the model using a confusion matrix and improved the model by cleaning up misclassified images using ```ImageClassifierCleaner```.